-B. Montachusett Regional Transit Authority (MART)
+J. Montachusett Regional Transit Authority (MART)

 The communities served by MART have grown steadily over the years.
 Initially comprised of Fitchburg, Gardner, Leominster and their immediate neighbors, MART now serves 22 communities in and out of the MRPC region.
 In 2013, the town of Athol formally became a member of MART thereby increasing the number of in common MRPC/MART communities to 17 in northern Worcester County.
-Communities outside of the MRPC region include Bolton, Boxborough, Hardwick, Littleton and Stow in northwestern Middlesex County.
+Communities outside of the MRPC region include Bolton, Boxborough, Littleton and Stow in northwestern Middlesex County and Hardwick in Worcester County.
 Total population of the MART region is 227,672 according to the 2016 ACS.